Stuycs-K/finalprojectapcs-4-lin-ricky-mai-emily/DEVLOG-Emily.md

 ### 2025-06-04 - Worked on mouse clicking and flag placing
 Made the method mouseClicked() instead of checking for mousePressed because it prevents the user from dragging the mouse to reveal tiles.
 Fixed issues with the flag placing such as being able to place flags on revealed tiles and revealing tiles with a flag on it by creating a tileRevealed variable.
 (1 period + 30 mins)

+I believe this document accurately reflects the contributions of my teammate. - Ricky